ar4210/Data-Analysis/README.md

   # CNMF_E.ipynb
   - Jupyter NB script that uses the CaImAn package to perform CNMFE analysis on imaging data that has already been pre processed by Inscopix software.

+  # spy_cnmfe.py
+  - Essentially the same thing as CNMF_E.ipynb except it is a .py file.
+We originally ran this file in spyder IDE, where we had easy access to variables and objects that were created during the running of the script i.e. the estimates object.
+Also, this file includes the pickle package, which allows us to save python objects locally as files.